 The immediate impact of corporate actions is seen in the share prices.

-In our previous blog on How do Corporate Actions affect the Share Market, we have discussed as to what are corporate actions and purposes of corporate actions.
+In our previous blog on How do Corporate Actions affect the Share Market, we have discussed what are corporate actions and the purposes of corporate actions.

-Also, we discussed about the various types of corporate actions briefly.
+Also, we discussed the various types of corporate actions briefly.

 |Table of Contents|

 |Buyback of Shares|

 In this blog, we will discuss the impact of corporate actions on financial ratios along with their types.

 Buyback of shares refers to the process of a company repurchasing its own shares.